by: RJ Fisher Last Update: January 2023

 7. Phở – Vietnamese Noodle Soup

 Another Vietnamese food dish made famous by a former American president.
 In 2000, then president Clinton and his daughter Chelsea ate a bowl of the soup in Ho Chi Minh City.
-The event attracted a lot of media attention and overnight Phở grabbed a significant place on the international culinary map.
+The event attracted a lot of media attention and overnight Phở grabbed a significant position on the international culinary map.

 But of course, long before Bill Clinton, Phở was already world famous in Vietnam.
 The hearty and fragrant beef noodle soup has been a staple in Vietnamese households for ages.
 A local breakfast favorite, rich enough to get you through a hard day’s work.